 \section{Conclusions}

-We have dealt with the state dependent discrete memoryless channels with full state information at the sender and partial state information at the receiver.
-We have proved that for rates outside the capacity region the correct probability of decoding tends to zero exponentially and derived an explicit lower bound of its exponent function.
+We have dealt with the state dependent discrete memoryless channels with full state information at the sender.
+We have proved that for rates above the capacity the correct probability of decoding tends to zero exponentially and derived an explicit lower bound of its exponent function.